 A rather obscure and revolting Hungarian hangover cure is drinking sparrow droppings in brandy.
 Yikes!
 More palatable remedies are to eat fried bread, known as lángos, generously rubbed with a cut clove of garlic, and night owl soup or korhelyleves.
 This soup is a hearty combination of sauerkraut and smoked meats.
 Many Eastern European hangover cures revolve around soup -- not only is it warm and comforting, the liquid rehydrates the brain and body.Continue to 5 of 12 below.

 05 of 12

-The hangover-relieving effects of sauerkraut and boiled cabbage go back to the ancient Egyptians, and is one espoused by Lithuanians and other Eastern Europeans.
+The hangover-relieving effects of sauerkraut and boiled cabbage go back to the ancient Egyptians and are one espoused by Lithuanians and other Eastern Europeans.
 In Lithuania, it's known as raugintu kopustu sriuba.
 Eaten with a thick slice of Lithuanian rye bread, it's said to work miracles.
 Lithuanian sauerkraut soup is nearly identical to Polish kapuśniak.

 06 of 12